Lesson CAA-3

 Lesson goals

-Test your vocabulary skills, deepen your understanding of postcolonialism by reading an article on cultural approproation as well as developing your writing skills by discussing the article and cultural appropriation in writing
+Test your vocabulary skills, deepen your understanding of cultural appropriation as well as postcolonialism, and develop your writing skills

 Lesson activities